Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

     The end
 ```

-The point however is that everything in Node.js is asynchronous and **try catch** cannot help you in this case.
+However, the point is that everything in Node.js is asynchronous and **try catch** cannot help you in this case.

 Let us look at an asynchronous example: